Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🌐 Website

-The uniquely Alaskan twist to Spain’s running of the bulls is one of the most interesting races.
-Humans try to keep pace with reindeer in the Running of the Reindeer event!
-The event is carefully regulated.
-The humans follow the reindeer, not vice versa, ensuring the safety of all participants.
+Spain is famous for the Running of the Bulls.
+Alaska, however, dials down the danger but turns up the zaniness with the Running of the Reindeer event at Fur Rondy.
+The event is carefully regulated: the humans follow the reindeer, not vice versa, ensuring the safety of all participants.
 Proceeds are given to the Toys for Tots charity.

 Iditarod